cl20813/DS-projects/README.md

 -[Feature Engineering](trav/data_engineering.ipynb)

 Current AUC score is 0.6393 using the LightGBM.
 The data is imbalanced, but I think there is a room for improvement.
+1. Base modeling
+2. Optimizing hyper parameter by using Rutgers HPC computing resources.
+3. Do the feature engineering again.
+4. Re-tune the hyper parameters.

 -[LightGBM jupyter notebook](trav/travelers.ipynb)
 -[LightGBM hyper parameter optimization through Rutgers HPC](trav/amarel/lightgbm_param_opt.txt)